TanStack/query/docs/react/guides/infinite-queries.md

 Make sure to always keep the same data structure of pages and pageParams!

-## How can I pass a pageParam in the form of the data I want?
+## How can I pass data in the desired format to the pageParam?

 ```tsx
 const fetchProjects = async ({ pageParam }) => {